-The Child Care Licensing Regulation, Section 14 (2) states that a licensee must have one toilet and wash basin for every 10 children or fewer.
+Section 14 (2) of the Child Care Licensing Regulation states that a licensee must have one toilet and wash basin for every 10 children or fewer.

-Common Design Considerations: School Age
+Common Design Considerations: Children's Space

 Main Activity Area:

 The age range of the children using school age care places unique demands on the design space.
 Some key design considerations for school age space are: